fairingrey/blog/content/20190505-reflection-on-learning.md

 +++
-title = "A Reflection On Trying, Learning, Failing" description = "A personal reflection on the past two years regarding development.
+title = "A Reflection On Trying, Learning, Failing" description = "A personal reflection on the past two to three years regarding development.
 Learning to fail, and learning to learn." date = 2019-05-05
 +++